iosis-tech/zetina/docs/src/introduction.md

-# SHARP-P2P
+# ZETINA

-The Sharp p2p is a shared peer-to-peer network of Zero-Knowledge Provers.
+The Zetina is a shared peer-to-peer network of Zero-Knowledge Provers.
 This network allows any party to join and utilize its services, operating with two main user roles:

 1. **Delegators**: Users who present jobs to be executed on the network.
 2. **Executors**: Users who execute the jobs submitted by Delegators.